 Engineering, transport, commercial and financial services are key growth areas, increasing the demand for skilled tradesmen and professionals.

 Quality wine grapes produced in the Great Southern’s five wine sub-regions and the high level of technology available to wine producers have generated a need for specialist skills and opportunities in a growing sector.

 Albany is the region's administrative centre, home to a number of State and Commonwealth agencies.

 Community Resource Centres throughout the region assist with new technologies in farming and small business enterprise, and provide State and Federal Government services.

-More information about the Great Southern economy is available in Great Southern: A Region in Profile (3MB), produced by the Department of Regional Development.
+More information about the Great Southern economy is available in Great Southern: A Regional Profile (2MB), produced by the Department of Regional Development.